mazal/untrammeled-penny/README.md

 ### Example 1: Nested Blockquote w/in list element
 * Top Level
     * Integration
       1. YAML (in conjunction with Markdown)
          > YAML—often used for configuration files—stands for yet another markup language, or YAML ain’t markup language, emphasizing YAML is for data, not documents.
-It’s designed to be easy to read and understand and can be used in conjunction with other programming languages due to its flexibility and accessibility.
+It’s designed to be easy to read and understand and can be used in conjunction with other programming languages due to its flexibility and accessibility.[^x]
       1. Jekyll

 ### Example 2: Nested list w/in a blockquote element[^1]